7- Approach to Uniform series of compound interest-1/2.

 The equations between F and A.

-How to derive the relation between A&F with given i,t?
+How do we derive the relation between A&F with given i,t?

-The figure in front of you is a line representing time, divided into eight equal parts.
-The time scale starts at 0, which represents the time now.
+The figure in front of you represents a line divided into eight equal parts, each representing a unit of time.
+The timescale starts at 0, which means the current time.
 The figures from 1 to 8, represent the first year till the 8th year.

 The time scale starts at 0, which represents the time now.
 The figures from 1 to 8, represent the first year till the 8th year.
 The arrows represent equal installments or deposits, with a constant value=A.

 These deposits are called uniform series of compound interest.
-This value is the final value due to the investments of the equal uniform series based on the I interest rate, which is considered annual interest.
+This value represents the final outcome of the equal uniform series investment, based on the I interest rate, which is considered an annual interest rate.

-We have a relation between the future value F and the present value P, which states that F=P*(1+i)^n, for the series of investments.
+We have a relationship between the future value F and the present value P, which states that F = P*(1 + i)^n, for a series of investments.

 The F future value will be estimated as the summation of F values for a series of investments, for the first investment, A is invested for seven years which is the difference between time 8 and time 1.